toiletbril/zest/README.md

 ## Endpoints

-All endpoints in this API are prefixed with `/api/v1/music`.
+All endpoints the API are prefixed with `/api/v1/music`.

 ### Chunk of music file